Lordstown High School

 Lordstown High School is a public high school in Lordstown, Ohio, United States.
-They are the only high school in the Lordstown Local School District.
-Their mascot is the Red Devil, and they compete as a member of the Ohio High School Athletic Association and the Northeastern Athletic Conference.
+It is the only high school in the Lordstown Local School District.
+Athletic teams are known as the Red Devils, and they compete in the Ohio High School Athletic Association as a member of the Northeastern Athletic Conference.

+History

+Lordstown High School opened in 1917, following the consolidation of several one-room schoolhouses in Lordstown.
+A brick building was erected to house the district's students and served as the primary building for much of the 20th century.

+In 1977, Lordstown moved to its current campus located on Salt Springs Road.
+The district celebrated its 100th graduating class in 2018.